Part-Time Faculty Biology (Anatomy & Physiology)

 the candidate pool.
 Should review of your qualifications result in

-a decision to pursue your candidacy, you will be contacted by the
+a decision to pursue your candidacy, you will be contacted.

 Monday - Thursday summer work schedule applies.